 The essence of this approach involves the rep walking you through their journey towards securing sales revenue across two leading indicators.
 The formula looks like this:

-Revenue is the end goal, but as I often explain to my sales reps, I have no expectation of revenue unless I see a healthy pipeline of business, and I have no expectation of a healthy pipeline unless I see a solid amount of leading activity like calls, emails, meetings, etc.
+Revenue is the end goal, but as I often explained to my sales reps, I have no expectation of revenue unless I see a healthy pipeline of business, and I have no expectation of a healthy pipeline unless I see a solid amount of leading activity like calls, emails, meetings, etc.

 If I see plenty of activity and pipe gen but no revenue, I start looking at a what’s happening in the “B” stage which includes statistics like pipe-to-close ratio.
 That is, an expression of how good a rep is at winning business they’ve piped as a legitimate opportunity.
 If the ratio is low (as it usually is when revenue output is low) we start to look at issues like forecast accuracy, solution fit, competitive threats, or negotiation challenges.
 In other words, is the rep filling their pipe with deals that aren’t real, aren’t a good fit for us, or that we’re losing due to product or execution issues.